Daohub-io/cap9/docs/Whitepaper.md

 but the current line of thinking is that we should only include those when they are shown to be necessary.

-One of the goals that would improve security and audability of a system is that an external party or higher level "system designer" might what some control over what the various conracts in th system can do.
+One of the goals that would improve security and auditability of a system is that an external party or higher level "system designer" might what some control over what the various conracts in th system can do.
 This would allow them to compartmentalise areas of code and ensure that code only has the priveleges it requires, focussing attention on more critical high-risk code.
 Even if another